sovrynn/ecdo/6-LITERATURE-MEDIA/hernandez-ps/README.md

 ## AI Book Collection

-Have an AI summary of her book collection in this folder.
+Have an AI summary of her book collection of 1394 documents in this folder.

 ## Pyramid Research Paper